relationships-and-communication

 French and Raven identified five bases of power that individuals can leverage:

-- Coercive Power: The ability to impose penalties or sanctions.
+- Coercive Power: The ability to impose penalties or sanctions, such as poor performance reviews or termination.

-- Reward Power: The capacity to provide benefits or rewards.
+- Reward Power: The capacity to provide benefits or rewards, including bonuses, praise, or flexible schedules.

-- Legitimate Power: Authority granted through organizational roles.
+- Legitimate Power: Authority granted through organizational roles, like a project manager’s right to set deadlines.

-- Expert Power: Influence based on skills or knowledge.
+- Expert Power: Influence based on skills or knowledge, often seen in specialized consultants or IT support.

-- Referent Power: Power derived from personal relationships and respect.
+- Referent Power: Power derived from personal relationships and respect, commonly held by admired mentors.

 Strategies for Navigating Power Dynamics